-4.3.7 The design of Option B1 is subject to further refinement.
+4.2.7 The design of Option A1 is subject to further refinement.
 Whilst the option detailed above looks to retain the sandstone effect of the structure whilst achieving the necessary slimmed down construction depth required for the replacement superstructure, an alternative that could be offered would be to replace the superstructure with a modern feature bridge.
 The design of the bridge would also be consistent with other replacement structures along the route to ensure a cohesion reflected in the historic route.
+For the reasons outlined above, the bridge would maintain a flat deck with an applied arch.